KubeOrchestra/.github/SECURITY.md

 ## Security Notices

 Security notices will be published to:
-- The [KubeOrchestra Community Discussions](https://github.com/KubeOrchestra/community/discussions) under the Security category
+- The [KubeOrch Community Discussions](https://github.com/KubeOrch/community/discussions) under the Security category
 - Security Advisories page of the affected repository
 - Project documentation and release notes

 ## Security Team

-The security team currently consists of the Maintainers of KubeOrchestra.
+The security team currently consists of the Maintainers of KubeOrch.
 As the project grows, we will expand the security team to include security experts from the community and contributing organizations.

 ## Response Timeline